-As the daughter of a teacher, the last day of school before winter break was always a bit like an early Christmas for us.
+As the daughter of a teacher, the last day of school before winter break was always a bit like an early Christmas.

-On that day, my dad would come home from work loaded down with presents from his class.
-There would almost always be homemade peanut brittle, a box of cherry cordials and, of course, apples everywhere – apple ornaments, apple pencil holders and apple-decorated mugs.
+On that day, my dad would come home from work loaded down with presents from his students.
+There would almost always be homemade peanut brittle, a box of cherry cordials and, of course, apples everywhere: apple-themed ornaments, pencil holders and mugs.

-Although my dad’s apple ornaments still get added to the tree every year, a quick trip around the blogosphere reveals that most teachers aren’t into knickknack type gifts anymore.
-So you may be wondering what to get the teachers in your life nowadays.
+Although my dad’s apple ornaments were always added to the tree every year, a quick trip around the blogosphere reveals that most teachers aren’t into knickknack-type gifts.
+The name of the game now is practicality.